hyprwm/hyprland-wiki/pages/Configuring/Configuring-Hyprland.md

 Start a section with `name {` and end in `}` **_in separate lines!_**

 {{< hint type=important >}}
-The default config is _very_ barebones.
+The default config is not complete and does not list all the options / features of Hyprland.
 Please refer to this wiki page and the pages linked further down here for full configuration instructions.

 **Make sure to read the "Variables" page as well**.
 It covers all the